 Often overlooked by visitors to the UK, the charming Channel Islands are only an hour's flight from the capital.
-This chain of islands off the coast of France includes the smaller islands of Guernsey, Alderney, Sark, and tiny Hern, but it's in Jersey-the biggest -that you'll want to begin your adventure (and possibly finish, depending on the length of your stay).
+This chain of islands off the coast of France includes the smaller islands of Guernsey, Alderney, Sark, and tiny Hern, but it's in Jersey, the biggest, that you'll want to begin your adventure...and possibly finish, depending on the length of your stay.

 If you can squeeze in a visit to one other island, make it Guernsey.
 Accessible by ferry, it's equally pretty and also popular as a hiking destination, particularly along its striking cliff-lined shoreline.
 Especially suited to long weekend breaks, the Channel Islands should definitely be on your bucket list.

-The university city of Cambridge is another great weekend getaway from London for those who don't want to travel too far.
+The university city of Cambridge is another easy-to-get-to weekend getaway from London for those who don't want to travel too far.
 An easy hour by car or rail from the center of London, this beautiful old city has much to recommend it.

-Most visitors to London are surprised to learn they can fly to so many other European capital cities in under two hours.
+Most visitors to London are surprised to learn that they can fly to so many other European capital cities in under two hours.
 Take Berlin, for example.
 Just 1.5 hours away by plane, it's the perfect excuse to take a weekend break Europe-style.

 Also worth checking out is the city's burgeoning food scene, the many war memorials here, as well as its many parks and green spaces.

-- Top-Rated Tourist Attractions in Berlin
+- Read More: Top-Rated Tourist Attractions in Berlin

 In the Old Town, pull up at a table alongside the Limmat river and simply enjoy the ambience of the medieval quarter.
-Better still, do this on a Saturday night, and you'll be rewarded with the remarkable experience of hearing the peals of bells from city churches, ringing in the night and reminding residents and visitors alike that Sunday is a church day.
+Better still, do this on a Saturday night and you'll be rewarded with the remarkable experience of hearing the peals of bells from city churches, ringing in the night and reminding residents and visitors alike that Sunday is a church day.

-- Top-Rated Tourist Attractions in Zürich
+- Read More: Top-Rated Tourist Attractions in Zürich

 One of the top weekend getaways for those seeking short city breaks from London is to head to the town of Windsor.
 Just 30 minutes away by train, it's an easy trip that will drop you off in the midst of one of the most impressive old towns in the country, and just a few steps away from one of its most iconic landmarks: Windsor Castle.

-A home to the British Royal Family for over 950 years, this spectacular attraction can easily consume at least a day (possibly more) as you explore its many nooks and crannies.
+A home to the British Royal Family for over 950 years, this spectacular attraction can easily consume at least a day or more as you explore its many nooks and crannies.
 And there are a lot of them!
 So many, in fact, you should consider joining an organized tour, guaranteeing you'll see highlights such as the State Apartments and St. George's chapel.
 Be sure to also allow some time afterwards to wander the Great Park.

-- Top-Rated Tourist Attractions in Windsor
+- Read More: Top-Rated Tourist Attractions in Windsor

 Oslo, the capital city of Norway, is only a two-hour flight away from London.
-While not a cheap weekend away-Norway is considered one of the most expensive travel destinations in Europe-Oslo offers many fun things to do.
+While not a cheap weekend away, as Norway is considered one of the most expensive travel destinations in Europe, Oslo offers many fun things to do.

-If you can check into one of the city center hotels, do so; you'll enjoy access to one of the most pedestrian-friendly cities to be found anywhere.
+If you can check into one of the city center hotels, do so.
+You'll enjoy access to one of the most pedestrian-friendly cities to be found anywhere.
 Start with a walk to the stunning Opera House, then head to the large Akershus Fortress, a military complex that guarded the city and its harbor for centuries.
 From here, it's a bit of a haul to the Royal Palace, but it's worth it.